ryanccrawford/TriviaGame/README.md

 # Trivia Game
 # Are You Human?
 This is a game about human behavior.
-Trivia questions that are all about humans and how the behave.
+Trivia questions that are all about humans and how they behave.

 #How to Play
 From the 'Intro Screen':